textpattern/textpattern.github.io/tags/learning/index.md

 Notice we have also reduced the image file path to a single instance of `<txp:image_info />` by declaring both the image ID and file extension attribute together.
 You can't do this arbitrarily with all tag attribute parameters, but in this case it is possible, and the shortening result is obvious.

-Finally, yet again, we eliminate the explicit use of the HTML `<figcaption>` tags by using Textpattern’s presentational `wraptag` attribute in `image_info`.
+Finally, yet again, we eliminate the explicit use of the HTML `<figcaption>` tags by using Textpattern's presentational `wraptag` attribute in `image_info`.
 The attribute is one of several global presentational attributes of all Textpattern tags.

 The resulting character count of this block of markup, which is functionally identical to the long-form version previously, is 149 characters.
 Slightly shorter than the mixed markup notation, but with the added benefit of skipping the entire chunk if the image is missing, compared with leaving bits of empty markup in the mixed method.
-Either way, it’s definitely longer than the full HTML version, but that's the price for having dynamic functionality.
+Either way, it's definitely longer than the full HTML version, but that's the price for having dynamic functionality.
 More signficant gains can be made in more complicated structures.

 ## Reduce typing with short-tags